Backgammonian/Machine-Learning-Tasks/Text generation/README.md

 # Random Russian quotes generation (Keras)
 This is an educational project of natural language generation.
-The text dataset is composed of quotes parsed from [citaty.info](https://citaty.info/) site and [Russian "gang" quotes](https://www.kaggle.com/datasets/egoluback/russian-gang-quotes) from Kaggle.
+The training dataset consists of quotes parsed from [citaty.info](https://citaty.info/) site and from [Russian "gang" quotes](https://www.kaggle.com/datasets/egoluback/russian-gang-quotes) Kaggle dataset.

 Key steps of the project:
 * Multithread Web-parsing of quotes in order to collect them in a single file
 * Text data preprocessing and vectorization
 * Building and testing of LSTM-based neural network for generating natural language based on specified input sentence

-## Showcase of web-scraping results:
+## Showcase of web-scraping results

+Distribution of quotes authors/sources:

 ![parsing-results](parsing-results.png)